ghamadi/react-nimble-store/README.md

   ...themeSlice(setState, getState)
 }))
 ```
+In general, though, it might be a good idea to keep your state decentralized and colocate stores with their semantic owners for most use-cases.

 ## Variations of `useStore`
 The `useStore` hook allows you to access part or all of the state in your store, and subscribe to changes in the selected state to trigger a component re-render.